-Please contact our volunteers if you require an ASL interpreter or other accommodations and we will do our best to assist you.
+Please contact our volunteers at email@example.com if you require an ASL interpreter or other accommodations and we will do our best to assist you.

-Younger guests may enjoy a visit to the Train Museum and it is possible to purchase just Train Museum tickets.
+Younger guests may enjoy a visit to the Train Museum.
+It is possible to purchase just Train Museum tickets.
 See above for details.

 Unless a homeowner asks you not to, photographs are fine on the tour.
 The tours are on a tight schedule so please do not get separated from your group while taking photos.